laravel/docs/facades.md

         }
     }

 Notice that near the top of the file we are "importing" the `Cache` facade.
-This facade serves as a proxy to accessing the underlying implementation of the `Illuminate\Contracts\Cache\Factory` interface.
+This facade serves as a proxy for accessing the underlying implementation of the `Illuminate\Contracts\Cache\Factory` interface.
 Any calls we make using the facade will be passed to the underlying instance of Laravel's cache service.

 If we look at that `Illuminate\Support\Facades\Cache` class, you'll see that there is no static method `get`: